Returning to work after divorce

 Once you are prepared to submit a cover letter and resume, begin your job search with some of the employers below.
 Most, if not all, of the listed employers are continuously hiring, offer full and part time positions, health benefits, professional development, and retirement.

-- While Monster and Indeed are helpful, do not forget about your local library.
+- While Monster and Indeed are helpful, don't forget about your local library.
 The City of Phoenix Library provides several resources to help you create a resume, cover letter, or prepare for an interview

 - Any local city or municipality: The job options are endless and they provide health insurance.
 In addition, they provide onsite job training and, depending on the city, ongoing certification

-- Maricopa County: Similar to cities and municipalities, the County provides health insurance, retirement, and ongoing training and certification.
+- Maricopa County Careers: Similar to cities and municipalities, the County provides health insurance, retirement, and ongoing training and certification.

-- Arizona State University: An ever expanding University, Arizona State University offers many job opportunities along with benefits
+- Arizona State University Employment Center: An ever expanding University, Arizona State University offers many job opportunities along with benefits

-- Maricopa County Community Colleges: Maricopa County Community Colleges offers medical insurance, flexible time off, retirement, and professional development programs.
+- Jobs at Maricopa County Community Colleges: Maricopa County Community Colleges offers medical insurance, flexible time off, retirement, and professional development programs.

-- Amazon: Amazon continues to expand in Arizona and is constantly looking for new employees with varying levels of experience.
+- Jobs at AMAZON.COM: Amazon continues to expand in Arizona and is constantly looking for new employees with varying levels of experience.

-- State Farm: State Farm has an ever expanding presence in the Valley with its new campus in Tempe.
+- Job Search at State Farm: State Farm has an ever expanding presence in the Valley with its new campus in Tempe.